Personal statement advice

 Recruiters are keen to read CV’s that contain original and well written personal statements.
 They will spot a generic version straight away and won’t bother to read the rest of your application.
 Given its importance, you will probably have to spend a lot more time writing it than you might anticipate.

-It is also crucial that you write a brand new personal statement for every application.
+It is also crucial that you write a brand new personal statement for every job application.
 You’re probably wondering: “I want to apply for 25 jobs, does that mean I have to write 25 different personal statements?”
 The answer is ‘yes and no.’ Yes, if you intend on applying for so many jobs, you have to create a brand new application every time.

-No, if you take the time to craft outstanding personal statements and CVs, you won’t need to apply for 25 jobs!
+No, if you take the time to write an outstanding personal statements and CVs, you won’t need to apply for 25 jobs!
 When you master the art of creating a great CV complete with a killer personal statement, you’ll find your ‘strike rate’ of applications to interviews in Northern Ireland will increase significantly.